Dr Christy Constantakopoulou

 - The Social Dynamics of Dedication: The third-century Delian Inventories.

-- I am co-editing (with Maria Fragoulaki) a volume entitled The Shaping of the Past: Greek Historiography, Mythography and Epigraphic Memory, which will come out as a Bulletin of the Institute of Classical Studies (BICS) Supplement, London 2016.
+- I am co-editing (with Maria Fragoulaki) a volume entitled The Shaping of the Past: Greek Historiography, Mythography and Epigraphic Memory.

 - I am also writing a book aimed at the general public, provisionally entitled Poets, Pirates, Slaves and Goats: Ten (Little Known) Stories from the Ancient Greek Island World.
 This book will present in an accessible form the historical background that resulted in ten ancient documents from ten Aegean islands.
 This will be an opportunity to present to the general public the evidence for the everyday lives of the Greek islanders.